Benchmarking Sub-Genre Classification For Mainstage Dance Music: Introduction

 \section{Introduction}

-Being one of the most fundamental and important tasks in music information retrieval (MIR), music genre classification has mainly focused on broad genres \cite{tzanetakis_essl_cook_2001, fma_dataset, fma_challenge, zhaorui_liu_2021_5676893}.
+Being one of the most fundamental and important tasks in music information retrieval (MIR), music genre classification has mainly focused on broad genres \cite{1021072, fma_dataset, fma_challenge, Zhou_2025}.
 Despite continuous progress, existing datasets lack fine-grained labels that can capture the nuances within electronic dance music (EDM), and with 0/1 labels, they hardly manifest the category overlap in EDM data.
-Moreover, current universal models have subpar performance in specific tasks \cite{Qwen-Audio,chu2024qwen2audiotechnicalreport}.
+Moreover, current universal models have subpar performance in specific tasks \cite{Qwen-Audio,chu2024qwen2audiotechnicalreport,xu2025qwen25omnitechnicalreport,kimiteam2025kimiaudiotechnicalreport}.
 The limitations are evident in the contexts of mainstage DJ sets, where tracks usually fall into sub-genres within the broad category of house music.
-Hence, the unique challenges presented by EDM need specialized datasets and algorithms tailored to its structural characteristics and its complexity with regard to production techniques.
+Hence, the unique challenges of EDM necessitate specialized datasets and algorithms that are tailored to its structural characteristics and the complexity of its production techniques.

 To address this gap, we introduce a new benchmark specifically targeting at the classification of house music sub-genres.
-A dataset is designed to provide annotations from a list of 8 sub-genres\footnote{Please refer to Tab. \ref{tab:house_music_genres} for detailed information.}.
+A dataset is designed to provide annotations from a list of 8 sub-genres.
+These 8 classes were selected to represent a comprehensive range of prominent sub-genres, reflecting their popularity and distinctive characteristics that highlight the diversity and evolution of EDM shaped by the influence of music festivals and digital media.
 Unlike existing dataset \textit{HouseX} \cite{9980316}, we introduce soft labeling instead of 0/1 categorical labeling to provide detailed and nuanced representation of the music.
 In addition, a baseline model is presented using spectral features \cite{Schrkhuber2010CONSTANTQTT, Schrkhuber2014AMT}, building a foundation for future research in dance music genre classification.
-Furthermore, an application of our models in automated music visualization is prototyped to enhance visual experiences.
+Lastly, we develop a prototype of automated music visualization based on our proposed model, demonstrating its potential to enhance the visual experience.